mageops/aws-lambda-cloudfront-edge/README.md

 docker run --rm --tty --volume "$(pwd):/var/app" mageops/aws-lambda-build:nodejs10.x nodejs-yarn edge-lambda-deploy-package
 ```

+**NOTE:** _Even though lambda's runtime should be based on Amazon Linux 2 which has `libjpeg-turbo`
+included by default, this library seems to be missing.
+The custom build hook installs appropriate
+so files into the `lib/` subdirectory.
+It's possible that Lambda@Edge still uses
+Amazon Linux 1 as the system runtime, what is not surprising given that this specific lambda
+type does not support node12.x in contrast to "standard ones"._

 #### Docker image for building lambdas

 The package is built using [mageops/aws-lambda-build](https://hub.docker.com/r/mageops/aws-lambda-build).